-You may apply to declare a major in Public Health after you complete the lower division prerequisite requirements.
+You may apply to the major after you complete the lower division prerequisite requirements.
 Once you are ready to apply, visit our How to Apply page to learn more.

 During the academic calendar, the opportunities to apply will be December 17-31 (Fall semester) and May 17–31 (Spring semester).

-The final admissions cycle reapplicants will be considered for the Public Health Major is Fall 2016.
-Effective Spring 2017, interested students may only apply to the major once.
-We will no longer accept re-applications to the Public Health major beginning Spring 2017.
+Interested students may only apply to the major once.
 Thus, it is important you make your application as strong as possible.

-Students who intend to double major in Public Health are highly discouraged given the competitive nature of the program.
-If you have declared another major, you are encouraged to pursue the new summer Global Public Health Minor.
+Students who intend to double major in Public Health are discouraged.
+If you have declared another major, you are encouraged to pursue the summer Global Public Health Minor.
 If, however, you still would like to apply as a double major, you are encouraged to complete PB HLTH 150B or PB HLTH 150D for a letter grade during the summer before applying to the major.
+Please note, PB HLTH 150B and 150D is restricted to declared Public Health majors during the academic year.
 Be aware that taking Public Health core classes does not guarantee your admission into the major.

 Non-transfer students must apply to the major by the end of their fifth semester in attendance at UC Berkeley.
 It is strongly recommended that students apply by the end of their fourth semester.
 We will not accept applications from graduating seniors or from students who are 6 terms and above, even if it’s not the student’s first major.
 There are no exceptions.
 Transfer students must apply by the end of their first semester in attendance at UC Berkeley.

-Although there is no minimum GPA requirement for applying to the major, it is highly unlikely that students will be successful applicants with a prerequisite GPA below 2.75.
+Although there is no minimum GPA requirement for applying to the major, the most successful applicants have a prerequisite GPA above 2.75.

-These statistics are from the last three admissions cycles:
+These statistics are from the last two admissions cycles:

-- Admissions rate: Approximately 50% of students are admitted into the major
+- Admissions rate: Approximately 63% of students were admitted into the major

 Biological Science Prerequisites